Partnership vs LLC

 Is an LLC taxed as a partnership?

 Yes.
-An LLC is taxed as a partnership.
+A limited liability company (LLC) is taxed as a partnership.
 This is because the IRS doesn’t recognize an LLC as a taxable entity, but as a pass-through entity.
 Hence, a multi-member LLC would be taxed in the same way as a partnership.
-Check out StateRequriement’s guide on LLC Taxes for more information.

 How is an LLC similar to a partnership?